misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-68">Gradient clipping when colors stops go too far</Figures>

-Since the last color stop is at 1,200 pixels but the gradient line is shorter than that, the gradient just stops right around the color blue.
+Since the last color stop is at 1,200 pixels but the gradient line is shorter than that, the gradient just stops right around the color `blue`.
 That’s as far as the gradient gets before running out of room.

-Note that in the preceding two examples and figures, the first color (red) didn’t have a length value.
+Note that in the preceding two examples and figures, the first color (`red`) didn’t have a length value.
 If the first color has no position, it’s assumed to be the beginning of the gradient line.
 Similarly, if you leave a position off the last color stop, it’s assumed to be the end of the gradient line.
 (But note that this is not true for repeating gradients, which we’ll cover in the upcoming section “Repeating Gradients” on page 481.)

 You can use any length value you like, not just pixels.
 Ems, inches, you name it.
-You can even mix different units into the same gradient, although this is not generally rec‐ ommended for reasons we’ll get to in a little bit.
-You can even have negative length values if you want; doing so will place a color stop before the beginning of the gradi‐ ent line, and clipping will occur in the same manner as it happens at the end of the line, as shown in Figure 9-69:
+You can even mix different units into the same gradient, although this is not generally recommended for reasons we’ll get to in a little bit.
+You can even have negative length values if you want; doing so will place a color stop before the beginning of the gradient line, and clipping will occur in the same manner as it happens at the end of the line, as shown in Figure 9-69:

 ```css
 #spectrum {